 Here’s some sad news: staging is a lie and will never be identical to production, because production is unknowable.
 Trying to replicate it is often prohibitively expensive.
 But here’s the good news: production can contain multitudes, including features you aren’t ready to turn on or activate yet.
 You can hide in the dark and do integration testing at the same time.

 It’s simplistic to say that you should just kill the idea of a staging server and do everything in production.
-There are obviously problems with that – you need to do unit testing, you need to avoid things that will take down a service, you may need to do essential cutovers.
-But it’s worth examining what benefit you’re getting from staging and whether you could re-allocate that effort.
+There are obviously problems with that.
+You need to do unit testing; you need to avoid things that will take down a service; and you may need to do essential cutovers.
+But it’s worth examining what benefit you’re getting from staging and whether you could reallocate that effort.

-Join me for an exploration of the ways that you might be able to kill staging and perform better.
+Join Heidi Waterhouse for an exploration of the ways that you might be able to kill staging and perform better.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?